 JOHN: You’re overdue.
 Yeah.

-JOHN: Sure…sure.
-Yeah, it doesn’t change your life.
-It doesn’t change your spiritual condition.
-Thought about that.
+JOHN: Sure, sure, yeah.
+It doesn’t change your life, it doesn’t change your spiritual condition; not about that.
 But membership does two things.
 It says, “I want to come under the care and authority of the elders of this church.
-I submit myself to the leadership of this church.
-And secondly, it says, I want to embrace this congregation as one of them in the fullest sense and serve them.
+I submit myself to the leadership of this church.”
+And secondly, it says, “I want to embrace this congregation as one of them in the fullest sense and serve them.”
+It takes you from being a bystander, kind of an onlooker, to saying, “I submit myself to the leadership of this church, and I come in the fullest sense to express my ministry and my service to the family here.”

-It takes you from being a bystander, kind of an onlooker, to saying, “I submit myself to the leadership of this church and I come in the fullest sense to express my ministry and my service to the family here.
 I think the bottom line in this is there was sort of no such thing as a detached part of the church in the New Testament.
 They knew who was in the church.
 They knew who they were responsible for and accountable for, and they knew they were to care for them.
 They knew who their sheep were, like Jesus said, “I know My sheep, My sheep know Me.”
-We just want to know who belongs to us and have them come under that care and that oversight.
+We just want to know who belongs to us, and have them come under that care and that oversight.

-So it’s about accountability and it’s about service in the church so that we know who we are to care for and so that you take on the accountability to the leadership of the church.
+So it’s about accountability and it’s about service in the church, so that we know who we are to care for, and so that you take on the accountability to the leadership of the church.
 Okay?
 That’s essentially it.
-Right.
-Good.
+Right, good.

 QUESTIONER: Hi, John, my name is Greg.